iAsia1/schs/schslinks.md

 # Links
-*It is recommended to use an adblock on your browser, the best one being [uBlock Origin](https://ublockorigin.com/) Unless it explicitly says to use one under the link, all of these sites are good and safe to use.*
+*It is recommended to use an adblock on your browser, the best one being [uBlock Origin](https://ublockorigin.com/) <br>
+Unless it explicitly says to use one under the link, all of these sites are good and safe to use.*

 ## School